samuelsokpo/alx-system_engineering-devops/0x00-shell_basics/README.md

-move a file from one directory to another
+remove a file froma directory